JAlcocerT/JAlcocerT/content/blog/entrep-ai-book.md

 I was storing notes for few years already and im really curious to see whats inside.

 > I gave it a try with Google's NotebookLLM, but...custom is custom

+### More Books Stuff

+* https://bookstash.io/ - Top books recommended by famous folk, in 3m or less.

+> Epub to AudioBook with Python: https://github.com/C-Loftus/QuickPiperAudiobook